 This particular civil service interview question has recently become more popular particularly within the NHS.
 However it’s one everyone should be prepared for as they’re not very complex.
 You have to demonstrate how you have taken in to care or consideration race, religion, disability or sexuality when carrying out a particular action at work.
 It could be when organising an event or conducting a consultation of change etc.

 This tends to come up in lower band civil service job interviews however, it can pop up from time to time in a higher bands too.
-The key with this particular question is to identify a weakness which has the least negative impact on the role that you’re applying for whilst at the same time not being a cliché answer.
+The key with this particular question is to identify and answer your weakness which has the least negative impact on the role that you’re applying for whilst at the same time not being a cliché answer.